chuvalab/WSL/install_WSL.md

 ## WSL1 vs WSL2
 There are two version of WSL, 1 and 2.
 Version 2 is generaly prefered and is the one we will use further down this guide.
 You can read more on their comparison [here](https://learn.microsoft.com/en-us/windows/wsl/compare-versions).

+In short, WSL2 is expected to work as a native Linux installation, while some issues might occur when using WSL1

 ## How to install WSL
 You can start by following this online guide from Microsoft: https://learn.microsoft.com/en-us/windows/wsl/install In short, you need administrative rights on your windows machine and then run a couple of commands using Powershell.